RavensbourneWebMedia/UX-design/README.md

 1. This unit is **not about honing your coding skills**.

-	Whilst you are welcome to **prototype** your ideas using HTML+CSS+JS, there are many tools that will get you to similar end-results without touching code (or not too much of it).
+	Whilst you are welcome to **prototype** your ideas using HTML+CSS+JS, there are many tools that will get you to similar end-results without touching code (or very little of it).

-* This unit is **not about Photoshop wizardry**.
+* This unit is **not about Photoshop or Illustrator wizardry**.

 	You will be introduced to several tools that enable you to **wireframe** and **prototype** user interfaces quickly and effectively.